DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 The principle involves creating a new port forwarding rule, that will take internet traffic arriving at your router on a specific port (or ports), and redirect it on to a specific device within your network, typically on the same port(s).
 How the rule identifies your DigiNode device varies from router to router - it might ask you to simply select your DigiNode from a list of connected devices.
 It may alternatively ask for the MAC address, IP address or hostname of the DigiNode.

 In the example screenshot below, it shows the two rules that have been created for the DigiNode.
 For 'DigiByte Core', the rule will take external traffic on the internet on port 12024 and redirect it internally to device 'diginode' also on port 12024.
 The rule is identifying the DigiNode by its hostname, in this instance.
+If you mirror these settings on your router then it should work.

 ![DigiNode Port Forwarding](/images/diginode_port_forwarding.png)

-If you mirror this settings of your router then they should work.
+Once you have successfully opened the required ports, you can run 'DigiNode Status Monitor' and monitor the connection count to check that it is working.

+### Step 7.5 Install Case Software for the fan and power button (if needed)

+If your Raspberry Pi case comes with a power button and/or fan, you may need to install some software so that they work properly.
+If you are using the 'Argon One M.2' case, DigiNode Setup can install this for you.
+Enter ```diginode-setup``` at the command line and choose 'Extras' from the main menu.

+### Wrapping Up: Please share your #DigiNode on social media!

+If you have followed all the steps, your DigiNode on your Raspberry Pi should now be up and running! 🍾🥂🚀

+To encourage others, please take a moment to share on social media that you are now running your own #DigiNode.
+The more people who run one, the more robust and decentralized the DigiByte network becomes.
+Also, please let us know in the [DigiNode Telegram Group](https://t.me/DigiNodeTools).
+Joining this group is a good way to be kept informed of software updates etc. You can also follow [@digibytehelp](https://twitter.com/digibytehelp) on Twitter.

 # NEXT: Please Donate to Support DigiNode Tools!